KrzysztofBorowiecki/Generic-Oracle-Entity-Xml-Serializer/README.md

 ### Configuration

-If you want to scafold your data-base use this command:
+If you want to scafold your data-base use command to generate entities and model context.
+For this it can be useful this side: https://www.connectionstrings.com/oracle/.
+In my case I use this command:

 `Scaffold-DbContext "Data Source=(DESCRIPTION=(ADDRESS_LIST=(ADDRESS=(PROTOCOL=TCP)(HOST=192.168.1.145)(PORT=1522)))(CONNECT_DATA=(SID=orcltp)));User ID=s9999;Password=s9999"    Oracle.EntityFrameworkCore`